neilslater/pool_of_entropy/README.md

 can store, in multiples of 512 bits (or 64 bytes).
 The default size of 1 is fastest, and has a good distribution of values statistically.
-Larger pool sizes (up to 256) will calculate a little slower, but can be used to buffer an occasional use of a "true random" source.
+Larger pool sizes (up to 256) will calculate a little slower, but can be used to buffer more entropy from the #add_to_pool method.

 Setting :blank to true starts the pool with the entire pool zero, so that repeatedly using the generator in exactly the same way will return the same values.

 ### Get a random number.